apache/arrow/site/install.md

 ### Python Wheels on PyPI (Unofficial)

-We have provided Linux binary wheels on PyPI, which can be installed with pip.
+We have provided binary wheels on PyPI for Linux, macOS, and Windows:

 ```shell
 pip install pyarrow